json-api/json-api/format/index.md

 ### Top-level Links <a href="#document-structure-top-level-links" id="document-structure-top-level-links" class="headerlink"></a>

-> Note: In a single document, you can think of the `type` and `id` as a composite key that uniquely references resource objects in another part of the document.
 The top-level links object **MAY** contain the following members:

-> Note: This approach ensures that a single canonical resource object is returned with each response, even when the same resource is referenced multiple times.
 * `"self"` - a self link for the primary data.
 * Pagination links for the primary data, as described below.